Breeding regulations of the association “Amerikanische Collies Europa e.V.“ (“American Collies Europe”)

 This is a voluntary test.
 At least one mating partner must be genetically free (non-carrier): GCS +/+ or N/N. This mating partner must have been genetically tested for GCS, or the genetic status must be clearly detectable through the parenthood.

 This test is currently voluntary, as the defect has only occurred in British lines so far, but there is always the risk of introducing through cross-breeding and the residual risks from British ancestors.
 One mating partner should be, ideally, genetically free (non-carrier): IPD +/+ or N/N. This mating partner must have been genetically tested for IPD, or the genetic status must be clearly detectable through the parenthood.
 If the risk situation worsens, the next stage is immediately initiated, at which one mating partner must be genetically free (non-carrier): IPD +/+ or N/N. This mating partner must have been genetically tested for IPD, or the genetic status must be clearly detectable through the parenthood.
+In general, efforts are made to ensure that Collies are tested with a possibly increased risk.

 This is a voluntary test, because the defect it is very rare.
 One mating partner should be, ideally, genetically free (non-carrier): MH +/+ or N/N. This mating partner must have been genetically tested for MH, or the genetic status must be clearly detectable through the parenthood.